Gibilli/Tutorial-how-to-use-git/README.md

 # Tutorial how to use git
-This is my first git repository ciao
+This is my first git repository